Lady-Pi/Edge_AI_Project/readme.md

 1. Access the brower's developer/test mode via F12 or Right-click → Inspect → Console

-2. Copy and paste the below command (enable pasting function first if needed):
+2. Copy and paste the below command (enable pasting function if needed):

    document.getElementById('performance-btn').style.display='inline-block'

 3. Press Enter.
 The "Download Performance Data" button will now apear in the UI.